faker419/crypto_mining/_pages/study.md

 ## 2.2 Global trends in crypto mining

 Over the last decade, cryptocurrency mining has transitioned into a global industrial operation.
-Countries like the United States, Russia, Kazakhstan, and previously China have led in hash rate production due to access to cheap electricity and favorable climates for cooling [Cambridge Centre for Alternative Finance, 2023].
+Countries like the United States, Russia, Kazakhstan, and China have led in hash rate production due to access to cheap electricity and favorable climates for cooling [Cambridge Centre for Alternative Finance, 2023].
 However, rising regulatory scrutiny and environmental concerns have pushed the industry to seek more sustainable energy sources.

 A notable trend is the integration of renewable energy, particularly solar and hydro, into mining infrastructure to reduce carbon footprints and maintain profitability.
 Furthermore, the industry has shown a shift toward modular mining units like Bitmain’s Antbox containers, which offer scalability, rapid deployment, and improved thermal management.
-These trends align with global ESG (Environmental, Social, and Governance) concerns and regulatory pressure on carbon-intensive data operations.

 ## 2.3 Project scope

-This business study proposes the development of a solar-powered, containerized ASIC mining facility in Kano, Nigeria, utilizing Bitmain’s ANTSPACE HK5 (formerly HW5) modular hydro-cooling data center and Antminer S21 XP Hyd units.
-The ANTSPACE HK5 is a high-performance, closed-loop liquid cooling container capable of hosting up to 210 hydro-cooled miners per unit, offering exceptional energy efficiency and thermal stability in hot climates.
+This business study proposes the development of a solar-powered, containerized ASIC mining facility in Kano, Nigeria, utilizing Bitmain’s ANTSPACE HW5 modular hydro-cooling data center and Antminer S21 XP Hyd units.
+The ANTSPACE HW5 is a high-performance, closed-loop liquid cooling container capable of hosting up to 210 hydro-cooled miners per unit, offering exceptional energy efficiency and thermal stability in hot climates.

-The mining facility will be powered entirely by solar photovoltaic (PV) energy, with additional energy storage and a UPS (uninterruptible power supply) system to ensure continuous operations during nighttime or periods of low solar irradiance.
+The mining facility will be powered by solar photovoltaic (PV) for 60% of its energy requirements which will further be increase with capital re-injection, with additional energy storage and a UPS (uninterruptible power supply) system to ensure continuous operations during nighttime or periods of low solar irradiance.
 Given the high temperatures and dust levels characteristic of Northern Nigeria, hydro cooling offers a more reliable and efficient solution than traditional air cooling, significantly reducing the risk of thermal throttling and downtime.

 This report provides a comprehensive analysis of the project’s technical, environmental, and financial feasibility.
 It covers the infrastructure and energy requirements, cooling design, capital and operational expenditures, local regulatory considerations, and projected return on investment (ROI).
-The project aims to showcase a clean, scalable, and profitable crypto mining model that leverages Nigeria’s abundant solar resources and growing interest in blockchain infrastructure development.
+The project aims to showcase a clean, scalable, and profitable crypto mining model that leverages Nigeria’s abundant solar resources.

 ---